 Decorate them so they're more personalized and fun.

 Show your child pictures of other children wearing them.

 Draw one on their favorite book character.

 For children over 3, try focusing on germs.
 Explain that germs are special to your own body.
 Some germs and good and some are bad.
 The bad ones can make you sick.
-Since we can't always tell which are good or bad, the cloth face coverings help make sure you keep those germs away from your own body.
+Since we can't always tell which are good or bad, the face masks help make sure you keep those germs away from your own body.

-What kind of cloth face covering is best?
+What kind of face mask is best?